Become a Teacher

 From Start to Finish

-You can earn your M.A. in Teaching degree in as little as one year at the Winona Campus or two to three years at the Twin Cities Campus.
+You can earn your M.A. in Teaching degree in as little as one year at the Winona Campus or in two to three years at the Twin Cities Campus.

-Winona Program (One Year)
+Winona Campus Program (One Year)

 Complete licensure preparation requirements and your master’s degree in one year (prerequisites may extend timeframe).
 Live on or near campus and take full-time courses with the opportunity to complete some student teaching abroad.
 Small class sizes and a cohort model are perfect for those looking for a supportive community of learners and an accelerated route to teaching licensure.

-Twin Cities Program (Two to Three Years)
+Twin Cities Campus Program (Two to Three Years)

 Continue working while completing licensure preparation coursework in the evenings and on some Saturdays.
 The timeline for program completion varies depending on licensure/subject area and prerequisites.
-A flexible model allows you to take courses as they fit your schedule so that you can continue working full time up until the semester you student teach.
+A flexible model allows you to take courses as they fit your schedule, so that you can continue working full time up until the semester you student teach.
 Courses are taught by expert practitioner faculty.

-You are encourage to apply at any time throughout the year.
+You are encouraged to apply at any time throughout the year.
 Those accepted early can work with their program advisor to begin taking subject area coursework prior to the start of the licensure preparation classes.